mohlcyber/McAfee-ATD-Phantom/README.md

 1. Run the file in the sandbox and retrieve the analysis results - **detonate file**
 2. URL link is processed inside analyzer VM and retrieve the analysis results - **detonate url**
+3. Retrieve the result for an analysis from McAfee ATD - **get report**
-3. Validate the asset configuration for connectivity using supplied configuration - **test connectivity**
+4. Validate the asset configuration for connectivity using supplied configuration - **test connectivity**

 More actions will follow in the future.